 Knock-Knock,

-Here are the palms rustling,
+Here the palms are rustling,

 Our fingers are cracking. (rubbing palms together)

-Now hit your palms loudly, (claps)
+Now hit your palms loudly (claps)

-Now let's play the game "Loud and Quiet Sounds".
+Now let's play the game "Loud and Quiet Sounds."

-Knock of an ax
+The sound of an ax

-Rustling leaves
+rustling leaves

 Machine noise

-The noise of applause
+Noise of applause

-The murmur of a brook
+The babbling of a brook

-The fish has no ... (ears).
+The fish doesn't have... (ears).

-It's cold in winter ... (to ears).
+It's cold in winter...(ears).

-You can't get cold ... (ears).
+You can’t get cold... (ears).

-Girls wear earrings in ... (ears).
+Girls wear earrings in...(ears).

 Ear massage.

-We will find our ears
+We'll find our ears

-Let's stroke the edges now (stroking outside)
+Now let's stroke the edges (stroking from the outside)

-On the grooves inside, (stroking the grooves)
+Along the grooves inside (stroking the grooves)

 Behind the ears, behind the ears, (behind the ears)

-We put earrings in our ears,
+We'll put earrings in our ears,

-Look at these (rubbing the lobes)
+Look at these (rubbing the earlobes)

-Now let's stroke our ears
+Now let's stroke the ears,

 Our ears are inside here. (stroking inside)